North Carolina Secured Transactions Under Article 9 of the Uniform Commercial Code: Forms and Practice Manual

 Randall A. Underwood, Esquire, a Partner in the Greensboro office of Brooks Pierce, practices primarily in the fields of banking, debt and equity finance, and real estate.
 He earned his B.S. at the University of North Carolina at Chapel Hill and his J.D. at the University of Virginia.

-Kimberly M. Marston, Esquire, an associate at Brooks, Pierce, McLendon, Humphrey & Leonard, LLP, received her B.A. from Duke University in 2009 and her J.D. from Washington and Lee School of Law (2013, magna cum laude; Order of the Coif).
-She was admitted to the North Carolina Bar in 2013.
+Sabrina Y. Greer, Esquire, is an associate with Brooks, Pierce, McLendon, Humphrey & Leonard, L.L.P.
+Born and raised in Greensboro, North Carolina, she received her bachelor’s degree from Brandeis University with highest honors and her law degree from the University of North Carolina School of Law with honors.
+She was admitted to the North Carolina Bar in 2022..

 » View Full Table of Contents [PDF]